BryanGrezeszak/reflux-router/README.md

 `var RefluxRouter = require('reflux-router');`

 For usage in CommonJS note [this section](#ensuring-refluxrouter-has-access-to-reflux) for making sure it can access Reflux.

+Or you can import via CDN at: `https://cdn.jsdelivr.net/npm/reflux-router@1.3.0/dist/reflux-router.min.js`

 **Or** you can simply grab the `reflux-router.js` or `reflux-router.min.js` file from the `dist` folder in the [GitHub Repo](https://github.com/BryanGrezeszak/reflux-router) and script tag it into your project, where a global `RefluxRouter` variable will be available.